Selective Admissions to Health Professions Programs

 - Frequently asked questions about the selective admissions process

-Students who wish to declare a major in some health professions programs must meet specialized criteria.
+Students who wish to declare a major in some health professions programs must meet minimum criteria in order to apply and admission is competitive.
 Admission to some health programs is selective due to availability and limitations of practicum sites and limitations in the number of students who can be accommodated in clinical groups.
 The selective admission procedures also apply to readmission students, advanced placements students, and transfer students.
 Admission to Richland Community College does not guarantee admission to selective admissions programs.
 The following programs require specialized admission:

 - AAS Dental Hygiene - cooperative agreement with Lakeland Community College